-Scale Theory: A Nondiscipliary Inquiry
+A Nondisciplinary Inquiry

 Joshua DiCaglio takes us on a fascinating journey through six thought experiments that provide clarifying yet provocative definitions for scale and new ways of thinking about classic concepts ranging from unity to identity.
-Because our worldviews and philosophies are largely built on nonscalar experience, he then takes us slowly through the ways scale challenges and reconfigures objects, subjects, and relations.
+The result is a powerful account of the implications and challenges of scale, attuned to the way scale transforms both reality and ourselves.

 Scale Theory is an exceptionally astute and lucid remapping of the concept of scale.
 Working through a lively set of thought experiments, Joshua DiCaglio invents a scalar theory to move beyond conventional—often reductive and parochial—understandings of scale.
 From the not-so-simple conceptual and material status of objects to questions of process, relations, and consciousness to the scalar repercussions for subjects, experience, and the very practices of interpretation, DiCaglio delineates and performs a far-reaching scale theory for the predicaments of the present.